Elizabeth Cheney (1422–1473)

-Elizabeth Cheney (April 1422 – 25 September 1473) was a member of the English gentry, who, by her two marriages, was the great-grandmother of Anne Boleyn, Jane Seymour, and Catherine Howard, three of the wives of King Henry VIII of England, thus making her great-great-grandmother to King Edward VI, the son of Henry VIII and Jane Seymour, and Elizabeth I, the daughter of Henry VIII and Anne Boleyn.
+Elizabeth Cheney (referred to as Lady Say; April 1422 – 25 September 1473) was a member of the English gentry, who was the great-grandmother of Anne Boleyn, Jane Seymour, and Catherine Howard, three of the wives of King Henry VIII of England, thus making her great-great-grandmother to King Edward VI, the son of Henry VIII and Jane Seymour, and Elizabeth I, the daughter of Henry VIII and Anne Boleyn.
 Her first husband was Sir Frederick Tilney, and her second husband was Sir John Say, Speaker of the House of Commons.
 She bore a total of eight children from both marriages.

 Family

 Born in Fen Ditton, Cambridgeshire in April 1422, she was the eldest child of Lawrence Cheney (c.
 1396 – 1461), High Sheriff of Cambridgeshire, and his wife, Elizabeth (née Cokayne).
 She had three younger sisters, Anne, wife of John Appleyard; Mary, wife of John Allington; Catherine, wife of Henry Barley, and one brother, Sir John Cheney who married Elizabeth Rempston, by whom he had issue.
 She had two half-brothers by her mother's first marriage to Sir Philip Butler.

 Her paternal grandparents were Sir William Cheney and Katherine Pabenham, and her maternal grandparents were Sir John Cokayne, Chief Baron of the Exchequer and Ida de Grey, the daughter of Reginald Grey, 2nd Baron Grey de Ruthyn and Eleanor Le Strange of Blackmere.